Georgia Northern Mountain District Tournament

 Background: I had 6 TOC bids in policy debate my senior year and 11 career bid rounds.

-General: Do whatever you want but if it helps, I really like the K (mostly familiar with afropessimism, axiology, psychoanalysis, any iteration of academy, coercive mimeticism, cybernetics, settler colonialism, biopolitics, and capitalism) and I think clash debates are the most fun and interesting to watch and participate in.
+General: Do whatever you want but if it helps, I really liked the K when I debated (mostly familiar with afropessimism, axiology, psychoanalysis, any iteration of academy, coercive mimeticism, cybernetics, settler colonialism, biopolitics, and capitalism).
 That being said, I think it's important judges stay tabula rasa and I try to honor that to the best of my abilities.

 I'll pretty much vote on anything so long as it's ethical and debated well.

-- I don’t shake hands, pls don’t try and shake my hand after the round (thanks for your understanding)
+- Pls don’t try and shake my hand after the round thx in advance; ask me for permission before recording an RFD

 Prefs Cheat Sheet: